blahargh/slimtwigwrapper/README.md

 -------
 // In index.php

-// Load in all of our other routes available to the application.
+// Load in all of our other routes available to the application in the "routes" directory.
 // A more performant solution would be to not use glob(), but
 // for small apps this is neglible
 $routeFiles = (array)glob('routes/*.php');